Gushing water-valve failure stops traffic on Falls of Neuse Road in north Raleigh

 Water was shooting up from the ground at the intersection of Falls of Neuse Road and Wakefield Pines Drive, according to video from ABC11, The News & Observer’s media partner.

-Even after the flow was turned off at about 8 a.m., southbound lanes remained closed on part of Falls of Neuse, said Ed Buchan, senior utilities analyst for the city of Raleigh.
+The flow was turned off at about 8 a.m., and lanes on Falls of Neuse later reopened, said Ed Buchan, senior utilities analyst for the city of Raleigh.
+Wakefield Pines as of about 1 p.m. was still closed to traffic.

-While crews worked to address the water valve issue, people in the immediate area might have had water outages, according to the city worker.
+While crews worked to address the water valve issue, people in the immediate area might have had water outages, according to Buchan.

 From an early assessment, Buchan said faulty bolts in water valves could have caused the incident.